(Picture Credit: Getty Images)

 Some medications are given as needed, while others are used daily and take time to build up in your cat's system.
 Make sure you follow instructions closely and look for any side effects.
 Do your research and talk to your veterinarian.

-You can plan a road trip vacation or book a cat-friendly cruise.
-Explore what’s out there.
+You can plan a road trip vacation or a cat-friendly excursion.
+Explore what's out there.
 When nothing else is working, it may be better to avoid the separation anxiety all together.